 The Boathouse Restaurant

-For the safety and health of our guests, team, and community, we are currently providing customers with take out and delivery services of Chef John Shaw’s “classic Maine” menu, including bottles of beer & wine and prepared cocktails.
+For the safety and health of our guests, team, and community, we continue to provide our customers with take out and delivery services of Chef John Shaw’s “classic Maine” menu, including bottles of beer & wine and prepared cocktails.
+View menus from the drop down box above.

 Frozen Drinks To Go!
-Cool down with a Frozen Rum Punch ($15) or a Gin & Tonic Popsicle ($6).
+Cool down with our Frozen Cocktail (selection changes daily) for $15 or a Gin & Tonic Popsicle for $6.

 Help Feed the Frontline.
 The Boathouse Restaurant is joining forces with Community Harvest to help feed our first responders & healthcare workers in our communities.
 Add to your take-out or delivery order and we’ll donate to Community Harvest!

-The Boathouse Restaurant will be offering online ordering for both take-out & delivery, daily from 12-8pm.
+The Boathouse Restaurant offers both take-out & delivery.
 Local delivery is available to our neighbors in Kennebunk, Kennebunkport, and Arundel; a $5.00 per order delivery fee will be applied.
-Please call the restaurant at 207-967-8223 (option 1) with any questions.
+Please call the restaurant at 207-967-8225 to order.

 Here in Kennebunkport, the vast majority of our small businesses depend on tourism.
 To ensure all visitors to our town are free to enjoy themselves, our local hotels, restaurants, shops and attractions have been working hard to make Kennebunkport cleaner and safer than ever.